-(1) Represents the dollar amount we recognized for financial reporting purposes for the fiscal year ended December 31, 2006 computed in accordance with FAS 123R.
-For purposes of calculating these amounts, we have used the same assumptions used for financial reporting purposes under generally accepted accounting principles in the United States, or GAAP.
-For a description of the assumptions we used, see Note 1 to our financial statements, which is included in our annual report on Form 10-K for the fiscal year ended December 31, 2006 and incorporated by reference into this proxy statement.
-For a discussion of the terms of these stock options, see "Grants of Plan-Based Awards" on page 34 of this proxy statement.
+(2) Represents the dollar amount we recognized for financial reporting purposes for the fiscal years ended December 31, 2007 and 2006 computed in accordance with FAS 123R, and, therefore, includes amounts recognized in respect of awards granted in and prior to 2007 and 2006.
+For purposes of calculating these amounts, we have used the same assumptions used for financial reporting purposes under GAAP.
+For a description of the assumptions we used, see Notes 1 to our financial statements, which are included in our Annual Reports on Form 10-K for the fiscal years ended December 31, 2007 and 2006, and are incorporated by reference into this proxy statement.
 The actual value a named executive officer may receive depends on market prices and there can be no assurance that the amounts reflected in the Option Awards column will actually be realized.
 No gain to a named executive officer is possible without an appreciation in stock value.